 In-Person Therapy Vs. Online Therapy: Which Is Right For You?

-With online therapy services becoming increasingly accessible over the last two years, more people are turning to teletherapy to access mental health treatment from the comfort of their own homes.
+With online therapy services becoming increasingly accessible, more people have turned to teletherapy to access mental health treatment from the comfort of their own homes.
 Although it can feel like a significant adjustment, online therapy can be a valuable resource, whether you’re experiencing acute stress or living with a mental health condition.

 No matter where you are in your mental health journey, it’s crucial to find the right type of therapy for you.
 Whether you’re starting therapy for the first time, thinking about transitioning to online therapy, or moving from teletherapy to in-person therapy here are some factors to consider.